rogelj/Jelly-Belly/Jelly Belly/CalculatingDiscounts/readme1.md

 - Create a typealias for a function type that takes in `totalAmount `and `discount `type as parameters.
 It returns the `totalAmountAfterDiscount`.
 Hint: `(Double, String) -> Double`

-Now create a `printDiscount `function to print the `totalAmountAfterDiscount `for all discount types.
-It takes function (typealias) as a parameter:
+- Now create a `printDiscount` function to print the `totalAmountAfterDiscount` for all discount types.
+It takes function (typealias) as a parameter

 **Assignment 4: Closure**